Performance-based design brief / fire engineering brief consultation

 What do I get?

-Note: The meeting will be at the discretion of FRNSW, and the time allocated to any meeting will be based on the advice given.
+Note: The telephone meeting will be at the discretion of FRNSW, and the time allocated to any meeting will be based on the advice given.

 Costs